 The Company has adopted the Share Award Scheme on 3 May 2019 to recognise the contributions by certain employees, consultants or advisers (collectively, the "Eligible Persons").
 Subject to any early termination as may be determined by the Board pursuant to the rules of the Share Award Scheme, the Share Award Scheme shall be valid and effective for a term of 10 years commencing on the adoption date.
+As at the date of this annual report, the remaining life of the Share Award Scheme is approximately 85 months.
 The maximum number of Shares which may be awarded to an Eligible Person under the Share Award Scheme shall not exceed 1% of the issued share capital of the Company from time to time.
 The Board shall not make any further award of awarded shares which will result in the nominal value of the Shares awarded under the Share Award Scheme exceeding 10% of the issued share capital of the Company from time to time.
+The maximum time to time.
 Please refer to the announcement of the Company dated 3 May 2019 for further details.

 On 17 July 2019, the Trustee purchased an aggregate of 10,100,000 Shares from Wise Power Investment Limited for the purpose of the Share Award Scheme.
 The Shares are held by the Trustee for the benefit of the Eligible Persons under the Trust.
-No Shares was granted or vested under Share Award Scheme as at 31 December 2020, the annual results announcement date (i.e. 23 March 2021) and the date of this annual report.
+No Shares was granted or vested under Share Award Scheme as at 31 December 2021, the annual results announcement date (i.e. 22 March 2022) and the date of this annual report.
 Please refer to the announcement of the Company dated 17 July 2019 for further details.